Fallen-Breath/tweakermore/docs/document-en_us.md

     - Item Scroller (`itemscroller`)

+### Auto Collect Material List Item - Require Sufficient Supply (autoCollectMaterialListItemRequireSufficientSupply)

+When using autoCollectMaterialListItem, only collect a material if the opened container

+has sufficient supply to satisfy the full collection target

+- Category: Features
+- Type: boolean (Generic)
+- Default value: `false`
+- Mod restrictions:
+  - Required mods:
+    - Litematica (`litematica`)
+    - Item Scroller (`itemscroller`)

 ### autoCollectMaterialListItemRetainItem

 If enabled, when using autoCollectMaterialListItem to collect items from a container,

 it will not take all items from the container slots.
 Instead, it will retain a specified amount of items

+This rule does not apply to shulker boxes collected by Auto Collect Material List Item - Take Single-Material Shulker Boxes

+because shulker boxes are unstackable

 See also: Option autoCollectMaterialListItemRetainItemAmount